indiqusdocs/stpi/docs/Guide/Compute/LinuxInstances/ViewingLinuxInstances.md

 ---
 # Viewing Linux Instances

-The Linux instances page lets you view and monitor all Linux instances in your cloud environment.
+The Linux instances screen lets you view and monitor all Linux instances in your cloud environment.
 It displays key instance details and status information, helping you quickly identify, access, and manage your Linux-based workloads.

 To view the Linux instances, navigate to **Compute > Linux Instances**.
 The following screen appears:
 ![Create Linux Instance](img/CreatingLinuxInstances1.png)